Adamant-im/AIPs/AIPS/aip-1.md

 - Send a message back to the AIP author with the next step.

-Many AIPs are written and maintained by developers with write access to the Ethereum codebase.
+Many AIPs are written and maintained by developers with write access to the ADAMANT codebase.
 The AIP editors monitor AIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don't pass judgment on AIPs.
 We merely do the administrative & editorial part.